aionescu/wasm-hs/README.md

 cabal build
 ```

-Running the project with no arguments will run all the WASM example programs:
+Running the project with no arguments will run all the example programs:

 ```sh
 cabal run